23 Flash Photography Tips and Techniques

 Direct unmodified external camera flash produces a very harsh light.
 This is not often flattering in a flash photo.

 Using a small softbox with your flash softens the light and makes it more natural looking.
+This works really well when you photography subjects against a white backdrop.

 8. Embrace the Brightness